 New Zealand’s rate of neural tube defects is higher than it could be, and Māori women have higher rates of affected live births than other groups.
 The financial, social, and emotional impact from these birth defects can be significant for many families, whānau, and communities across New Zealand.

-MPI recognises the importance of this issue and is seeking feedback on whether the government should:
+MPI recognises the importance of this issue and we sought feedback on whether the government should:

 - continue with the current voluntary approach of fortifying up to 50% of packaged sliced bread